LearnML-Me/HLDR/README.md

 * Ensure the audio recording is in the same directory.
 * Run the command ```../julius/julius -C julius.jconf -dnnconf dnn.jconf``` (as stated in the [GitHub readme file] (https://github.com/julius-speech/julius)).
 * Press Enter to run.
 The output should show the English transcription and transcription for the portion said in Japanese.
 * Optionally, instead of inputting the command from step 3, we inputted the command illustrated in Fig. 4 in order to output only the necessary data.
 The global regular expression print (grep) command in Linux was used to extract only the necessary output from the console.
-For the Julius English prompt, it ignored the “<s>” output and strictly outputted the words that were necessary for the code.

 Running dictation-kit transcription
 * Download the Julius Japanese repository from GitHub.Enter the /github/dictation-kit$ directory and ensure that the audio file to be processed is in the directory.